nasa/oceandata-notebooks/book/notebooks/hackweek/oci_gpig.md

 ## Summary

 This notebook applies the inversion algorithm described in [Chase et al., 2017][Chase-et-al] to estimate phytoplankton pigment concentrations from PACE OCI Rrs data.
-This algorithm, called Gaussian Pigment (GPig), is currently being implemented into OBPG's OCSSW software.
-This work was originally developed in MatLab by Ali Chase and can be found here: https://github.com/alisonpchase/Rrs_inversion_pigments. <br>
-It was translated to Python by Max Danenhower, Charles Stern, and Ali Chase, and can be found here: https://github.com/max-danenhower/pace-rrs-inversions-pigments/tree/main.
-This tutorial demonstrates how to apply the Python GPig algorithm to Level-2 (L2) and Level-3 Mapped (L3M) PACE OCI data. <br>
+This algorithm, called Gaussian Pigment (GPig), is currently being implemented in OBPG's OCSSW software.
+This work was originally [developed in MatLab](https://github.com/alisonpchase/Rrs_inversion_pigments) by Ali Chase and subsequently [translated to Python](https://github.com/max-danenhower/pace-rrs-inversions-pigments) by Max Danenhower, Charles Stern, and Ali Chase.
+This tutorial demonstrates how to apply the Python GPig algorithm to Level-2 (L2) and Level-3 Mapped (L3M) PACE OCI data.

 [Chase-et-al]: https://doi.org/10.1002/2017JC012859